Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer: Performances using reactions in inverse kinematics

 The PISTA array’s mechanics was designed to facilitate its coupling to other detectors and in particular with the HPGe clover detectors of EXOGAM~\cite{EXOGAM}.In the present experiment, three EXOGAM clovers were strategically positioned at backward angles of approximately $135^\circ$, situated at a distance of $120$~mm from the target. $\gamma$-ray addback technique was employed to ensure the recovery of complete energy deposits within the EXOGAM clover detectors.
 The highest energy deposit within each segment served as the basis for determining the $\gamma$-ray detection angle.
 The measured $\gamma$-ray energy was corrected for Doppler effects event-by-event using the velocity vector measured with PISTA, in order to obtain the corresponding $\gamma$-ray spectrum emitted by the target-like recoil.

+The reconstruction of the excitation energy is based on the hypothesis that the entire excitation energy is carried by the beam-like fragment.
+To assess the validity of this assumption, the detection of $\gamma$-rays in coincidence with target-like nuclei in the PISTA array can be utilized to estimate the probability of exciting the target-like nucleus.
 Figure~\ref{pic:gamma}(a) depicts the Doppler-corrected $\gamma$-ray spectrum of events in coincidence with $^{10}$Be.
 The first excited state of $^{10}$Be, characterized by an energy of $E_\gamma (2^+) = 3.368$~MeV, is evident in the spectrum, thereby demonstrating that $^{10}$Be can be populated in its excited states in the $^{12}$C($^{238}$U,$^{240}$Pu)$^{10}$Be reaction; which is consistent with the results of Ref.~\cite{rodriguez2014}.
 Figure~\ref{pic:gamma}(b) depicts the distribution of excitation energy in $^{240}$Pu, assuming $^{10}$Be was populated in its ground state, measured in coincidence with the $3.368$~MeV transition.

-The spectrum was obtained using $\gamma$-ray gating region highlighted in Figure~\ref{pic:gamma}(a) by the red shaded area, with background subtraction.
-The black and red lines represent, respectively, the distributions of excitation energy measured for transfer and transfer-induced fission events (in coincidence with fission fragments detected in {VAMOS++}).
+The spectrum was obtained using the $\gamma$-ray gating region highlighted in Fig.~\ref{pic:gamma}(a) by the red shaded area for the peak and the gray shaded area for the background.
+Background events were scaled to the peak region and subtracted from the peak events.
+In Fig.~\ref{pic:gamma}(b), the black and red lines represent, respectively, the distributions of excitation energy measured for transfer and transfer-induced fission events (in coincidence with fission fragments detected in VAMOS++).
+The $\gamma$-ray gated distribution of [$^{10}$Be and fission] and [$^{10}$Be] were respectively normalized to account for the acceptance of VAMOS and the trigger reduction factor $D=300$.
 A threshold for $\gamma$-ray emission is evident in the figure, red line, at $E^{\ast} = B_f + E_\gamma (2^+) = 8.94$~MeV.
 For energy levels below this threshold, when the target-like $^{10}$Be nucleus undergoes excitation, the excitation energy of the complementary $^{240}$Pu system is insufficient to overcome the fission barrier.
 A similar behavior can be observed from the inclusive transfer distribution, black line, with the threshold at $E^{\ast}=E_\gamma (2^+)$ (shown with blue dashed lines).
 This measurement of $\gamma$-rays in coincidence with $^{10}$Be enables the determination of the probability of exciting target-like nuclei.
 In this specific case, the probability was measured to be $10~(3)$~\%.
 This probability can subsequently be accounted for when extracting fission probabilities~\cite{rodriguez2014}.